wp-plugins/wp-fb-share-like-button/README.txt

 == Screenshots ==
-Visit our <a href="http://vivacityinfotech.net/wp-facebook-like-button-by-vivacity/">demo page</a> for more information.

 1. WP Facebook Like Button plugin installed and appears in the plugins menu.
 2. WP Facebook Like Button Appearance Settings Section.
 3. WP Facebook Like Button Position Settings Section.
-4. Displaying WP Facebook Like Button ater your post.
+4. Displaying WP Facebook Like Button after your post.

-== PHP Version ==

-PHP 5+ is supported.

 == Changelog ==
+= 1.1 =
+* A bug of content not appearing is resolved.

 = 1.0 =
 * Stable version.